KU on Wheels

 Together, the City of Lawrence and University of Kansas provide safe, convenient, affordable, reliable and responsive public transportation services to enhance the social, economic and environmental well-being of the community.

 KU and the City of Lawrence (Lawrence Transit) have partnered since 2008 to coordinate campus and city bus systems, providing the most efficient service possible with our transit resources.
+Campus is a 'fare free' zone, and students, faculty, and staff can board any bus in Lawrence free with their KU Card.

 While KU on Wheels and Lawrence Transit remain two separate entities with separate funding and governance structures, we've achieved our goal of making it operated as a single transit system.
-We coordinate our services in a variety of ways, such as jointly publishing a single Transit Guide, publishing route and schedule information on a single website and providing a single location and phone number for customer service, lost & found and feedback.
+We coordinate our services in a variety of ways, such as jointly publishing a single Transit Guide, publishing route and schedule information on a single website, and providing a single location and phone number for customer service, lost & found and feedback.

 KU's Student Senate oversees the funding of KU on Wheels, JayLift and SafeRide.
 The funding for these programs is part of the required campus fees, which are reviewed by Student Senate's Finance Committee and Fee Review Subcommittee on an annual basis.